getfit-us/mcp-crawl4ai-rag/README.md

 The server will start and listen on the configured host and port.

+## Troubleshooting

+### `ConnectionRefusedError`

+If you encounter a `ConnectionRefusedError` when starting the server, it means the application cannot connect to your PostgreSQL database.
+This is typically a configuration issue.

+- **Check `POSTGRES_HOST`**: If your database is running on the same machine as the application, ensure `POSTGRES_HOST` in your `.env` file is set to `localhost`, not an IP address like `192.168.1.244`.
+Many default PostgreSQL installations only listen for connections on `localhost` (`127.0.0.1`).

+- **Check if PostgreSQL is running**: Make sure your PostgreSQL server is active.

+- **Check PostgreSQL `listen_addresses`**: If you must use an IP address, ensure your PostgreSQL server is configured to listen on that address.
+You may need to edit your `postgresql.conf` file and set `listen_addresses = '*'`.

 ## Integration with MCP Clients

 ### SSE Configuration